ohlemacher/pychallenge/README.md

         - Collect each file's comments while following.
         - Stop recursive calls once an interesting file is found.
         - Print the comments.
+        - Comments are a banner: HOCKEY.
+            - Another hint: 'it's in the air. look at the letters.'
+            - The banner is formed from the banner characters.
+            - Answer: oxygen

+7. oxygen
+    - Problem:
+        - A picture of a stream with a line of gray blocks varying in intensity.
+    - Hints:
+        - Page title is 'smarty'.
+    - Solution:
+        - Get the image using requests.
+        - Use the mahotas image processing library to create a numpy ndarray with the pixel data.
+        - The gray blocks have some information.
+        - Find them.
+Being gray, they each have equal values for red, green and blue.
+        - The gray values map to ASCII characters.
+Use chr() to convert to a character.
+        - Note: The blocks each have many pixels, horizontally and vertically (it is a block).
+This leads to repeating pixels.
+Attempting to dedup can cause issues.